-Therefore, for heavier and less mobile charged particles in SF6 gas, it achieves very high dielectric strength.
-This gas has good heat transfer property due to being vicious.
+Therefore, heavier and less mobile charged particles in SF6 gas, it achieves very high dielectric strength.
+This gas has good heat transfer properties due to being vicious.
 It is used for medium and high voltage electrical power systems from 33 kV to 800 kV.

 Types of Circuit Breakers in SF6:

 The types of circuit breakers in SF6 are as follows: